-As an understanding of the context began to form, the authors began to elicit stakeholders and end-users needs of the system, in an iterative fashion.
-An assessment of the local infrastructure, by field visits and interviews with SARI and other organizations, pointed to the unavailability and/or unreliability of certain information communication technologies that could have been in consideration.
+As an understanding of the context began to form, the authors began to elicit stakeholders and end-users on the needs of the system, in an iterative fashion.
+An assessment of the local infrastructure, by field visits and interviews with SARI and other organization, pointed to the unavailability and/or unreliability of certain ICTs that could have been in consideration.
 Internet access in the rural areas of the northern sector of Ghana were found to be unreliable at best and often slow or unavailable.
-In contrast, mobile telephony and radio reception was found to be available and often reliable.
-In addition, all end-users - in the initial interviews and all others subsequently - owned or had access to a mobile phone (Ghana has a mobile penetration of 130.9% [16]).
+In contrast, mobile telephony and radio reception was found to be available and more reliable.
+In addition, all end-users owned or had access to a mobile phone (Ghana has a mobile penetration of 130.9%, [12] owing to the fact that a sizable number of people have more that one phone or use multiple sims on one phone).
 Other research has found very little to no use of SMS and little to no use of smartphones in the rural areas of northern Ghana [6].
-This has been found to be due to the inability to read and write.
 These findings have been further verified during this study.
-Further assessment of the issue of literacy revealed that, end-users would be open to voice-based information delivered in their own local languages.
+Further assessment of the issue of literacy revealed that, endusers would be open to voice-based information delivered in their own local languages.

 3.3.1 Key Idea.
-An analysis of the above resulted in a fine-tuned key idea - To build a system that provides weather information via voice prompts in local languages over voice calls to rural communities in northern Ghana.
-Members of rural communities will be able to call in to a local mobile number, upon which the system will answer and read out the weather forecast in their own local language (see Figure 3).
+An analysis of the above resulted in fine-tuned key idea - To build a system that provides weather information via voice prompts in local languages over voice calls to rural communities in northern Ghana.
+Members of rural communities will be able to call in to a local mobile number, upon which the system will answer and read out the weather forecast in their own local language (see Figure 2).